This post contains affiliate links.

+Owning a Savannah in the UK, what are the laws?
 Savannah cats are a fascinating and unique breed of cat.
 They have many different qualities that make them both desirable and intriguing to prospective pet owners.
 However, before you consider owning one of these beautiful felines, it is crucial to know the laws in your country that govern their ownership.
-This article will discuss the UK laws around owning a Savannah Cat since they are relatively new in the UK.
+This article will discuss owning a Savannah cat in the UK and what the laws around owning this beautiful cat are.

 Can I Own A Savannah Cat In The UK?